This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 While fans cannot replace real air conditioning in terms of actually lowering the temperature, they are significantly more energy-efficient and environmentally friendly.
 A typical fan consumes only 20–100 watts of electricity, while even

 When used continuously during a hot summer, fans can save energy and costs.
-For example, a 50 W fan running for 8 hours a day consumes only about 0.4 kWh per day (equivalent to a cost of about 12 cents). – comparatively low.
-From an environmental perspective, fans are therefore often a better choice than air conditioning systems.
+For example, a 50-watt fan running for 8 hours a day consumes only about 0.4 kWh per day (equivalent to a cost of about 12 cents) – comparatively low.
+From an environmental perspective, fans are therefore often a better choice than air conditioning.

 However, you should be aware of the limitations : In extreme heat or in poorly insulated rooms, fans reach their limits.
 Additional measures (e.g., shading, nighttime ventilation, or, in exceptional cases, an air conditioner) can help.
 In most cases, however, fans can achieve noticeable cooling without the disadvantages of air conditioning (high costs, dry air, installation effort, etc.).